12. Data frames#

 indicating whether the corresponding items are missing or not.

-Of course, this function can still be called on individual
+Of course, the default method can still be called on individual columns.

-Further, na.omit can be used to get rid of rows with missing values.
+Further, na.omit gets rid of rows with missing values.

-remove all rows that feature at least one missing value,
+remove all rows that bear at least one missing value,

 remove all rows that only consist of missing values,

-remove all columns that feature at least one missing value,
+remove all columns that carry at least one missing value,

 for each column, replace all missing values with the column averages,

-for each column, replace all missing values with values that linearly interpolate between the preceding and succeeding well-defined observations (of use in time series), e.g., the blanks in c
+for each column, replace all missing values with values that linearly interpolate between the preceding and succeeding well-defined observations (which is of use in time series processing), e.g., the blanks in c

 (0.60, 0.62, NA, 0.64, NA, NA, 0.58)